Wlad Lahlal: Plot

-Later Taoufik kidnapped the child Rabie, a lover of Merzak, his enemy and after that his mother filed a complaint to the police about his disappearance and when Merzak learned about it, he promised to find it and after investigations and surveillance he was able to know that Taoufik was the one who kidnapped him. to find him in a shack in case he lamented it to take him to the hospital.
-Where he Recognize the Dr. Dalia, who became later his lover then received a call from Taoufik's wife, who told him that he is at home, but Taoufik heard her Where he get her out of the house and tried to kill her, but Merzak arrived at the right time And after he had received a beating because of killing his close friend Redha he called Redha's mother and asked her if she wanted to kill him but she refused.
+Later Taoufik kidnapped the child Rabie, a lover of Merzak, his enemy and after that his mother filed a complaint to the police about his disappearance and when Merzak learned about it, he promised to find it and after investigations and surveillance he was able to know that Taoufik was the one who kidnapped him. to find him in a shack in case, he lamented it to take him to the hospital.
+Where he Recognizes the Dr. Dalia, who became later his lover then received a call from Taoufik's wife, who told him that he is at home, but Taoufik heard her Where he gets her out of the house and tried to kill her, but Merzak arrived at the right time And after he had received a beating because of killing his close friend Redha he called Redha's mother and asked her if she wanted to kill him, but she refused.

-In the last episode, Khalid was betrayal by Youssef, While receiving a shipment of drugs, he was arrested by the police with Zino On the other hand, Merzak was planning to steal Marddasi, the father of his lover Dalia, the drug trade leader in Algeria, After learning of his brother Zeno's prison, he decided not to complete the mission, but his brother Yahya and his cousin Karim persuaded him to continue the mission.
+In the last episode, Khalid was betrayal by Youssef, while receiving a shipment of drugs, he was arrested by the police with Zino On the other hand, Merzak was planning to steal Marddasi, the father of his lover Dalia, the drug trade leader in Algeria, After learning of his brother Zeno's prison, he decided not to complete the mission, but his brother Yahya and his cousin Karim persuaded him to continue the mission.
 Later, Mirzaq agreed with the wife of Khalid, to pay four ali Her brother a large of money in return for the police to recognize that the drugs are for Khalid only and that Zeno is innocent and This is what happened, Then they were able to find out where their sister Yosra lives when they saw her and wanted to go and get to know her, Marzak went down and told his brothers that it was better not to know them because of the problems they were in and also the possibility of taking revenge on them.
 Especially after seeing her happy with her husband and daughter.